-- 1. Open your IntelliJ IDEA or Android Studio project. - From the menu bar, select Fortify > Analysis Settings.
-The Fortify Analysis Settings dialog box opens to the Analysis Configuration tab. - Under Scan Configuration, in the Memory (MB) box, type an integer.
+1. Select Fortify > Analysis Settings.

+The Fortify Analysis Settings dialog box opens to the Analysis Configuration tab.

+2. Under Scan Configuration, in the Memory (MB) box, type an integer.

 If no other memory-intensive processes are running, Fortify recommends that you allocate no more than two thirds of the available physical memory.

-Note: The Fortify Analysis Plugin prevents you from specifying more memory than is physically available on your system.
+Note: The Fortify Analysis Plugin warns you if you specify more memory than is physically available to applications on your system.

-4. Click OK.
+3. Click OK.